doe-base/doe-base/README.md

 I'm a Freelancer, a Content Creator, and a Technical Writer in the Cybersecurity space.

-I am self-taught and love discussing and writing about web development, system administration, and cybersecurity.
+I am self-taught and love discussing and writing about system administration and cybersecurity.

 I have built several Web Projects and written numerous technical articles for my blog and other brands in the sysadmin space.